LittleFlyingSheep/P-LocalAFT/examples/captions_of_examples.md

 Example 2:
   - AAC metheds:
     - P-Transformer: people are talking while *birds are chirping* in the background
+    - P-GlobalAFT: a dog barks while *birds chirp* in the background
     - P-LocalAFT: *a dog barks* while people talk in the background
   - Ground Truth:
     - Original caption 1: *a dog barks* a few times and two men talk to each other